 5 min read · Hardie

-What smooth Hardie looks like
+What the smooth finish actually looks like

 Smooth vs. wood-grain Hardie